IObundle/iob-soc/README.md

 ### Set up the remote simulator server

-Using the open-source simulator Icarus Verilog as an example, note that in `hardware/simulation/icarus/Makefile`, the variable for the server logical name, `SIM_SERVER`, is set to `IVSIM_SERVER`, and the variable for the user name, `SIM_USER`, is set to `IVSIM_USER`.
-If you do not set these variables, the simulator will run locally.
-To run the simulator on the server *mysimserver.myorg.com* as user *ivsimuser*, set the following environmental variables beforehand:
+Using the open-source simulator Icarus Verilog (`iverilog`) as an example, note that in `submodules/hardware/simulation/icarus.mk,` the variable for the server logical name, `SIM_SERVER,` is set to `IVSIM_SERVER,` and the variable for the user name, `SIM_USER` is set to `IVSIM_USER`.

+To run the simulator on the server *mysimserver.myorg.com* as user *ivsimuser*, set the following environmental variables beforehand, or place them in your `.bashrc` file:

 ```Bash
 export IVSIM_SERVER=ivsimserver.myorg.com
 export IVSIM_USER=ivsimuser
 ```

+When you start the simulation, IOb-SoC's simulation Makefile will log you on to the server using `ssh,` then `rsync` the files to a remote build directory and run the simulation there.
+If you do not set these variables, the simulator will run locally if installed.

 ### Set up the remote FPGA toolchain and board servers

-Using the CYCLONEV-GT-DK board as an example, note that in `hardware/fpga/quartus/CYCLONEV-GT-DK/Makefile`, the variable for the FPGA tool server logical name, `FPGA_SERVER`, is set to `QUARTUS_SERVER`, and the variable for the user name, `FPGA_USER`, is set to `QUARTUS_USER`; the variable for the board server, `BOARD_SERVER`, is set to `CYC5_SERVER`, and the variable for the board user, `BOARD_USER`, is set to `CYC5_USER`.
+Using the CYCLONEV-GT-DK board as an example, note that in `hardware/fpga/quartus/CYCLONEV-GT-DK/Makefile,` the variable for the FPGA tool server logical name, `FPGA_SERVER,` is set to `QUARTUS_SERVER,` and the variable for the user name, `FPGA_USER`, is set to `QUARTUS_USER`; the variable for the board server, `BOARD_SERVER,` is set to `CYC5_SERVER`, and the variable for the board user, `BOARD_USER,` is set to `CYC5_USER`.
 As in the previous example, set these variables as follows:

 ```Bash